 Ready to start the New Year with a cleaner, more organized home?
-Join me for a 31 Day January Decluttering Detox.
+Join me for a 31 Day January Declutter Detox.

-Inspired by the popular book and series by Marie Kondo, the last two Januarys I’ve done a decluttering detox.
+For the last few years, I’ve done a January Declutter Detox.
 Every day of the month I take anywhere from 15-60 minutes and try to tackle a new area in our home.
 Even though I’ve done this the last two years, the sneaky thing about clutter is that it creeps back in all the time.
 Everyone needs a tune up.

 Here in Canada, January can be a cold, dark month.
 It’s easy to get into a winter slump, which is all the more reason to put this lull to good use.
 There is a slower pace and quieter weekends after all the excitement of the holiday season.
 Use that to your advantage to set the tone for your home year-round.

-Wouldn’t it be great to start 2020 off with a less cluttered, more organized, cleaner home?
+Wouldn’t it be great to start the New Year off with a less cluttered, more organized, cleaner home?

 How the Decluttering Detox Works